Spyware007/Animating-Buttons/README.md

           src="Buttons/your_github_username/index.html"
 ></iframe>
 ```
+# Note:
+- Make sure to align your button centered horizontally as well as vertically.
-Note: Don't forget to replace 'your_github_username' with GitHub Username.
+- Don't forget to replace 'your_github_username' with GitHub Username.

-If you are adding more than one buttons then give proper names such as Spyware007_1,Spyware007_2, your_github_username_1,etc
+- If you are adding more than one buttons then give proper names such as Spyware007_1,Spyware007_2, your_github_username_1,etc

 - Stage your changes.
 ```